Tim Berners-Lee once said: “The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.”

 You may be reading this blog post and not every considering what you would do if you were visually impaired and couldn’t see the text, or our site wasn’t responsive therefore you were zooming and scrolling to read the post.

-As a society a lot of people take accessibility for granted, and therefore would you even think to consider how different users with disabilities would use your website if they needed to?
+As a society a lot of people take accessibility for granted, and therefore would you even think to consider how different users with a permanent, temporary or situational disability would use your website if they needed to?

-You may be completely new to web accessibility, or you understand the concept of accessibility and want to know more about what that means for your business and your website.
+You may be completely new to web accessibility and inclusive design, or you understand the concept of accessibility and want to know more about what that means for your business and your website.

 This blog introduces web accessibility, what the current legislation on accessibility is, and things for your business to think about.

-What is web accessibility and what disabilities does it cover?
+What is web accessibility and what does it cover?

-Web accessibility is a set of rules, behaviours, code standards and design guidelines that are meant to allow people with disabilities to effectively use websites.
+Web accessibility is a set of rules, behaviours, code standards and design guidelines that are meant to allow all users to effectively explore and interact with websites.

 The WCAG 2.1 international guidelines detail recommendations for making the Web more accessible, enabling users to be able to: